top of page

 How lawn fertilizers are contaminating water on Long Island and in Westchester

-Some lawn fertilizers sold and used on Long Island and in Westchester County contain high levels of water-soluble nitrogen (over 12%) which contaminate our drinking water and surface waters, causing algal blooms and fish kills.
-Some also contain PFAS - a class of toxic “forever” chemicals known to cause serious health problems in humans and permanent damage to the environment.
-In our webinar, our experts explain the issues and solutions.
+Some of thre most popular lawn fertilizers sold and used on Long Island and in Westchester County contain high levels of water-soluble nitrogen (over 12%) which contaminate our drinking water and surface waters.
+Some also contain PFAS “forever” chemicals known to cause serious health problems in humans and permanent damage to the environment.
+Some also use plastic coating to make the nitrogen "slow release," which contributes to microplastic pollution and increased health risks.

 See speaker bios below